AndreyGeonya/img-bfs/README.md

 ### Events

-You can subscribe to events via eventMap param.
+You can subscribe to events via <i>eventMap</i> param.
 For example:

     bfs(img, {x: 10, y: 10}, {
         onvisit: function(e) {